mozilla-services/autopush/docs/architecture.rst

   notifications will be accepted for delivery (except in one edge case).
   In this state, the Push server will reply to the Endpoint with a 503 to indicate it cannot currently deliver the notification.
-Once the Push server has received ack's for all sent notifications, new notifications can flow again, and a check of storage will be done if the Push server had to reply with a 503.
+Once the Push server has received ACKs for all sent notifications, new notifications can flow again, and a check of storage will be done if the Push server had to reply with a 503.
 The Endpoint will put the Notification in storage in this case.